End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 A will is a foundational document that outlines how your property and assets should be distributed after your death.
 A well-crafted will includes several essential elements that ensure your wishes are clearly communicated and legally enforceable.

-The Parts of a Will
+The parts of a will:

 Living Trust

 A living trust allows you to place assets into a trust during your lifetime.
-You maintain control of the trust and can modify or revoke it as needed.
-Upon your death, the person you've named as successor trustee takes over and distributes the assets to your beneficiaries according to your instructions.
+You maintain control and can modify or revoke it as needed.
+Upon your death, the person you've named as successor trustee distributes the assets to your beneficiaries according to your instructions, bypassing the often lengthy and costly probate process.
+While setting up a living trust may involve more upfront effort and legal assistance, the long-term benefits in efficiency, cost savings, and privacy often outweigh the initial investment.

 Advance Healthcare Directive